ngaskill/liferay-docs-dxp-cloud/user/articles/09-troubleshooting/02-log-management.markdown

 ## Accessing Logs from the Terminal

+| **Note:** To access logs via the terminal, you must be an administrator or
+| developer.

-You can also access logs from your terminal by running this command:
+Run this command to access logs from your terminal:

 ```shell
 lcp log
 ```

-This lists all your services so that you can choose the one whose logs to access.
-To access logs from a specific environment you can enter its ID or run the command with that ID:
+The `lcp log` command lists logs for all services.
+You can then choose which log(s) to access.
+To access logs from a specific environment, you can enter its ID or run the `lcp log` command with that ID:

 ```shell
 lcp log -p myenvironmentid